-2013 Treaty Indian Fisheries
+2015 Treaty Indian Fisheries

-The 2013 treaty Indian winter setline fishery harvested 16 sturgeon from Bonneville Pool which represented approximately 1.5% of the 1,100 fish commercial guideline.
-Only eight fish were harvested in The Dalles Pool, or approximately 0.8% of the 1,000 fish commercial guideline.
-Setline fishers landed 33 sturgeon from John Day Pool which represented approximately 3.3% of the 1,000 fish commercial guideline.
-The balance of the Zone 6 treaty harvest guideline was caught during the winter gillnet and spring setline fisheries (Tables 15 and 16).
+The 2015 treaty Indian winter setline fishery harvested one sturgeon from Bonneville Pool.
+No fish were harvested in The Dalles Pool.
+Setline fishers landed 81 sturgeon from John Day Pool which represented 8.1% of the 1,000 fish commercial guideline.
+The slot limit sizes for sturgeon retention were between 43-54 inches fork length in The Dalles and John Day pools and between 38-54 inches fork length in the Bonneville Pool.
+The balance of the Zone 6 treaty harvest was caught during the winter gillnet fishery and a fall setline fishery (Table 15).